Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes

 - Developmental coursework indicated by assessment results must be completed prior to application to the Medical Assistant program.

-- Any Request for Exemption to Admission Requirements/Appeal Selection Decision petitions must be approved by the department chair prior to the application deadline.
-Students should contact the Counseling Center (651.779.3285) for advising.
+- Any Request for Exemption to Admission Requirements/Appeal Selection Decision petitions must be submitted to the Admissions Office prior to the application deadline.
+Please refer to the information and application booklet available in Admissions, Counseling, Career, and Advising Center, and online for more information.

 Certified Medical Assistant (after successfully completing the AAMA certification test)